mads-swaps/mads-swaps.github.io/index.md

 ### Identifying Buying Opportunities

-Using a target and stop-loss approach simplifies the model to a binary classification problem but a new problem is created, there is no labeled data to train on.
+Using a target and stop-loss approach simplifies the model to a binary classification problem but a new problem is created, there is no labelled data to train on.
 The goal here is to create a label for each record.
 A record being the data for one candlestick.
 This includes the low, high, open, and close prices as well as some additional features such as volume and number of trades.
 Using the close price for each record, a target and stop-loss price is calculated using the same threshold ratio that will be used on the deployed model.
 Using the example above, a ratio of `1.0% : 0.5%` returns a target price `1.0%` higher than the close price and a stop-loss of `0.5%` below the close price.
 The next step is to peek into the future and see what happens first.
 Does the price reach the target price first or the stop-loss?
 If it reaches the target, the record's label will be a `1` meaning "buy".
 Another consideration is how far in the future it should look.
 This is called the "window".
 Typically, 15 future candles are used.
 If the price reaches stop-loss first or if the price hovers between the target and stop-loss within the window, the record will be a `0` meaning "not buy".

 A common question is why not make the stop-loss as small as possible?
 Setting the stop-loss too small can result in being "wicked out" of a trade.
 Looking at the figure above, if the stop-loss is made too small, the wick of the next candle after the buy could poke through resulting in the stop-loss being breached before the target price, thus resulting in a "not buy".
 Therefore, setting a higher stop-loss gives some buffer for the price to fluctuate before a gain is achieved while minimizing losses.